microsoft/vsts-cordova-tasks/docs/extension-overview.md

 1. TACO CLI Command Task
 2. PhoneGap CLI Command Task

-There are gaps and known issues for most tasks.
-See [TODOs](./docs/TODO.md) for more information.

 ##Installation for TFS 2015 Update 1 or Earlier

 1. Download the [latest release](http://go.microsoft.com/fwlink/?LinkID=691191) of the tasks locally and unzip